I didn't know better. So I looked. And I found this place. Great for killing the better part of an afternoon. And some trivia.

 The red topped tent is your basic dwellings.
 The powder blue shack in the back is the attached(?) toilet.
 Surprisingly clean and usable, save the nuisance of sand, which is, well, everywhere.
 But we'll live.

+The Bar To enliven the place and lure customers from nearby Barefoot jungle resort, ANIDCO had opened a magnificent bar in the neighborhood.
 Due to prohibitive prices or whatever reason, the bar didn't run and had to be closed down.
 The structure still stands.
 It's a thing of beauty made of log.
 The freezers well stocked even now, the parquet floor shining, the throw cushions strewn all over the place.
 Two full time employees sleep on the plush sofas in the afternoon.
 Their job it is to stop you to climb the stairs, to prevent you sitting atop, taking in the view and enjoying your own drink.

 Yes , we tried.
 We took our Bacardi to havelock.
 From Port Blair. @ Rs.300 a bot.
 It might get dearer on the island.
 Below is the view one can take in from atop.
 Those sinful caretaker fellows!
 I'll never never forgive them.